 This is a super easy way to cheat a distressed look!

 I picked up this mirror while thrifting with my sister.
 It was $34.95 originally, but she got a military discount so we got it for $28.
 The finish is not my taste at all, but I loved all those details!

 And then on the day I was photographing my Winter Haul, it was super windy and this mirror was blown over.
 Luckily, the mirror did not break, but the frame cracked:

 Bummer!
 I wasn’t looking forward to fixing it, but it didn’t end up being too bad at all.
 I’ve included a few affiliate links so you can find the products I love.

 I removed the mirror and used E6000 glue to fix the frame.
 I also screwed a metal strip the back of the frame for extra strength.

 Then I used Dixie Belle’s Mud in brown to fill in the crack:

 When it was dry, I gave it a light sanding.
 Then I painted the frame in two coats of Dixie Belle’s Cotton:

-As you can see I used a round brush to paint in those details.
-This is a Zibra brush, but any round brush will do.
+As you can see, I used a round brush to paint in those details.
+This one was kind of small, but did the job easier than a flat brush would have.
+(UPDATE: A larger one like our new Best Dang Brush would be ideal for this!!)
 It just makes painting those details much easier.
 I used it on the straight areas of this frame as well.